Hillary DelPrete, Ph.D.

 Research Interests

-Dr. DelPrete’s research interests focus on modern evolution and human variation.
-She has amassed skeletal data from four identified skeletal collections in order to examine change in pelvic measures over the last two hundred years to get a better understanding of pelvic change through the course of human evolution.
-In addition, she is particularly interested in how the modern skeleton continues to change with changes in the environment.
+Associate Professor Hillary DelPrete’s research interests focus on modern evolution and human variation.
+Her previous research has focused on changes in pelvic morphology over the last two hundred years to gain a better understanding of modern human variation and human evolution.
+She is particularly interested in how the modern skeleton continues to change with changes in the environment, nutrition, technology, etc. Professor DelPrete is also the undergraduate program director in anthropology.

 Professional Associations